The Texas School for the Blind and Visually Impaired is governed by a nine-member board appointed by the Governor and confirmed by the Senate.

 STATEMENT OF OFFICER AND OATH OF OFFICE

-All appointed and reappointed Trustees shall sign and file with the Secretary of State the required Statement of Officer set out in Board Policy BBA-E in accordance with Texas Constitution Article XVI, Section 1.
-After the statement has been filed, and before entering upon the duties of the office, the Trustees shall take the Oath of Office set out in Board Policy BBA-E and shall file it with the Secretary of State.
+Newly appointed Trustees shall sign and file with the Secretary of State the required Oath or Affirmation set out in Board Policy BBA-E in accordance with Texas Constitution Article XVI, Section 1.
+After the statement has been filed, and before entering upon the duties of the office, the Trustees shall take the oath or affirmation of office and shall file it with the Secretary of State.
 Tex.
 Const.
 Art.
 XVI, Sec.
 1

 The oath may be administered and a certificate of the fact given by: